 Here at the Providence Projects, we want to reassure you that seeking addiction treatment today for yourself or a loved one remains as important as ever.
 We will be here for you every step of the way.
 We are committed to providing safe, effective, and successful treatment to those in need.
-At our private alcohol rehab and drug rehab clinic, in Bournemouth, we have implemented a range of safety measures and procedures to ensure we continue to provide the same standard of treatment that we have been successfully delivering since 1996.
+At our private alcohol rehab clinic and drug rehab clinic in Bournemouth, we have implemented a range of safety measures and procedures to ensure we continue to provide the same standard of treatment that we have been successfully delivering since 1996.
 These include:

 - Single rooms